Close

 4. RECs can only offset emissions from electricity use

 LL97 allows building owners to deduct or offset annual building emissions through the purchase of renewable energy credits (RECs) for local green power.
-The proposed rules clarify that these deductions are limited to emissions from building electricity use, which would ensure that credits for the purchase of green electricity aren’t used to offset fossil fuels burned onsite for heat and hot water.
+The rules clarify that these deductions are limited to emissions from building electricity use, which ensures that credits for the purchase of green electricity aren’t used to offset fossil fuels burned onsite for heat and hot water.

 5. Answers to many remaining questions on technical details and compliance